Juan Pablo Ángel

-Ángel is the father of footballer Tomás Ángel, who currently plays as a forward for Atlético Nacional.
+Ángel is the father of footballer Tomás Ángel, who currently plays as a forward for San Diego.

-Career
+Club career

 Atlético Nacional and River Plate

 Ángel started playing professional football at Atlético Nacional in his home city of Medellín. Ángel began to make a name for himself when he scored the winning goal against local rival Independiente Medellín to help Nacional capture the 1994 Colombian title.
 During his time with his hometown club Ángel would appear in 147 league matches scoring 45 goals.

 Ángel was sold to River Plate in Argentina in January 1998 as a replacement of the departed Hernán Crespo.
 River Plate spectators would often adorn angel wings to show their appreciation.
 During his time with the club, Ángel managed 62 goals in 132 games, including 16 goals in 25 Copa Libertadores matches.

 Aston Villa

-Ángel signed for Premier League side Aston Villa on 12 January 2001, becoming the club's record signing at £9.5 million.
-Angel made his debut away to Manchester United in a 0–2 loss on 20 January 2001.
+The 25-year-old signed for Premier League side Aston Villa on 12 January 2001, becoming the club's record signing at £9.5 million.
+Angel made his debut away to Manchester United in a 2–0 loss on 20 January 2001.
 In his time at Villa, he was reportedly Villa's highest earner.
 After an indifferent start to his Aston Villa career, and family difficulties, Ángel settled down and started to reproduce the form that had persuaded chairman Doug Ellis to spend the large transfer fee.
 He quickly became a fans favourite and is the 3rd most recent Villa player to have scored more than 20 goals in one season (behind Christian Benteke in the 2012–13 season and Tammy Abraham in the 2018–19 season), finishing as the club's top scorer in the 2003–04 season with 16 goals in the FA Premier League, (23 goals including cup competitions) but could not maintain that form as Villa struggled and he only managed seven goals in 2004–05.
 That season he also missed two penalties in one game against Fulham.
 During his time with the club, Ángel managed 62 goals in 205 games across all competitions.
 Only two players have scored more goals for Villa in the Premier League era, those being Dwight Yorke (97 goals in 288 games) and Gabriel Agbonlahor (74 goals in 284 games).